Sales and Marketing During COVID-19 is Your Opportunity. Really.

 Jim Lovell, the Commander of Apollo 13 said, “There are three kinds of people in the world: those who make things happen, those who watch things happen, and those who wonder what happened.”

 When COVID-19 hit, businesses everywhere had not only to deal with the virus, but with the government’s reaction to the virus.
-Essentially, businesses did not go on pause: they went on full stop or lock down as was described.
+Essentially, businesses did not go on pause: they went on full stop or lock downs.

 We are going to live with these decisions for many years ahead of us.
 As Scott Berman, the principal and industry leader at PwC said in an online panel discussion “Recovery by Numbers,” “Data are better now, but data scientists have to speak to the moment.
 We are far from the end.”

 My question since the onslaught of COVID-19 was simple: what did businesses do when this happened?

 Did they make things happen, watch what happened or wonder what happened?

 What kind of brains did we have – the kind that understood unassisted, when shown by others, or neither alone or with the explanations of others?
 In other words, were we excellent or useless?
 Most important, what could we learn from the reaction of businesses to COVID-19?

 I could tell you what our business did, but that would be self-serving.
 Instead I interviewed businesses, watched webinars and drove our small business forward so that today, we’re still standing.
 Fighting.
 Trying to make things happen.

 At the same time, we’re “wondering” what is happening all around us, because this is not just a business problem, is it?

 Not all businesses did the same things.
 Some businesses (i.e. some restaurants) never stood a chance.